CARE AND MAINTAINANCE

-Polished concrete offers a high performance surface with low maintenance, however, these surfaces do require some common sense and routine care & maintenance.
+Polished concrete offers a high-performance surface with low maintenance, however, these surfaces do require routine care & maintenance.

 Surfaces should be wiped throughout use with a soft cloth dampened with warm water.
-Liquid spills including food products should be wiped up immediately following detection.
-Abrasive cleansers should not be used.
+Liquid spills including food products should be wiped out immediately to maintain its quality.
+Abrasive cleaning materials should not be used as well.

-It is not recommended that hot items, such as skillets, pots or saucepans, be placed directly onto the surface of the concrete.
+Hot items, such as skillets, pots or saucepans, are not recommended to be placed directly onto the surface of the concrete.
 Trivets or heat pads should be used at all times.
 Sudden temperature change or prolonged exposure to high temperatures can cause the concrete to experience thermal shock.

 Scratches & Surface Damage

 Polished concrete surfaces are typically resilient to scratches and chips, however, topical sealers are applied to some surfaces.
-It is recommended that a chopping board be used at all times and that heavy items or those with rough bases not be dragged across the surface to prevent damage to the sealer.
+Making use of chopping boards at all times is recommended and that heavy items or those with rough bases should not be dragged across the surface to prevent damage to the sealer.